MachinisteWeb/node-atlas/README.md

 - *http://localhost/*
 - *http://localhost/list-of-members/*

-The generation starts when displaying the page if ***autoGenerate*** exist and if it is ***true***.
+The generation starts when displaying the page if ***htmlGenerateBeforeResponse*** exist and if it is ***true***.
 If it is passed ***false*** (or removed) the only way to generate all the pages of the website will be via the command `node </path/to/>node-atlas/server.js --generate` will generate all pages once.
 Of course in all cases this command work and allow you to regenerate all pages after a change into all page (a change in a component called on all pages e.g.).

 Also with ` --generate` , the entire ` assetsRelativePath` folder (public folder files) will be copied in the `generatesRelativePath` if both folder does not have the same path.
 It really allows you to get the stand-alone pages you want in output folder with all files which they call (CSS / JS / Images, etc.).